Clara Bryant Ford: Farming and gardening

-Health & healthcare
+Health and healthcare

 Clara gave the Women's Hospital of Detroit access to the farm for a hospital annex in 1918, providing aid to new mothers who did not have family support.
 With this program, a graduate nurse taught mothers homemaking and childcare skills.
 In 1925, after the establishment of what is now the Henry Ford Hospital in Detroit, a nursing program was established with a "School of Home Arts," which then became the Henry Ford School of Nursing and Hygiene.
 Clara took a special interest in the design and development of the school and residences, working with architect Albert Kahn.
 Together, they created the "Clara Ford Nurses' Home and Education Building," which provided a fully-furnished campus with 300 bedrooms with ensuite bathrooms, and spaces for gathering.

 Women's rights

 During her life, Ford was an active suffragist and advocate for women.
 In 1918, she became the Vice-Chair of the Equal Suffrage League of Wayne County, Michigan, an organization dedicated to securing the right to vote for Michigan women.
 She routinely held meetings at Fair Lane, and utilized her husband's influence and company, holding occasional meetings at the Fordson Tractor Plant to distribute informational material about the cause to more than 7,000 attendees.
 Clara then served on the Board of Directors of the League of Women Voters of Michigan.

 In addition to her advocacy for the right to vote, Clara convinced Henry Ford to sell 50 acres of land to the Sisters of Good Shepherd to expand their shelter operations in 1942.
 This land is now the 37-acre campus of Vista Maria, a residential safe haven for young women and girls from abuse, neglect, and trauma.
 Similarly, Clara Ford generously funded Planned Parenthood from 1945 until her death in 1950.